TOAST-DOCS/Data-Query/en/console-user-guide.md

 ### Execute MariaDB Data Source Query

-* Queries to the MariaDB data source are performed based on Trino-MariaDB
+* Queries to the MariaDB data source are performed based on Trino-MariaDB.
-* Schema and tables in MariaDB data source are operated and represented based on lowercase names
+* Schema and tables in MariaDB data source are operated and represented based on lowercase names.
-* If there are tables with the same name with different case, query execution and schema collection may not work normally
+* If there are tables with the same name with different case, query execution and schema collection may not work normally.
 * Restrictions
-    * DELETE can be performed only when certain conditions are met
+    * DELETE can be performed only when certain conditions are met.
         * When a where clause is present, the predicate must be able to be pushed down to the data source entirely.
-        * Pushdown is not supported for text-type columns
+        * Pushdown is not supported for text-type columns.
         * [Deatils](https://trino.io/docs/434/connector/mariadb.html#predicate-pushdown-support)
-    * UPDATE can only be performed restrictively when certain conditions are met
+    * UPDATE can only be performed restrictively when certain conditions are met.
         * Assignment to a constant value and can only be done if a predicate exists.
         * Arithmetic expressions, function calls, and UPDATE statements to non-constant values are not supported.
         * You can't configure conditional clauses as ANDs.